Marcus Jones (cornerback)

-Marcus Elliot Jones (born October 22, 1998) is an American football cornerback and return specialist for the New England Patriots of the National Football League (NFL).
-He played college football at Troy and Houston and was drafted by the Patriots in the third round of the 2022 NFL Draft.
+Marcus Elliot Jones (born October 22, 1998) is an American professional football cornerback and punt returner for the New England Patriots of the National Football League (NFL).
+He played college football for the Troy Trojans and the Houston Cougars.
+Jones was selected by the Patriots in the third round of the 2022 NFL draft.

-Early life and high school
+Early life

 Jones grew up in Enterprise, Alabama and attended Enterprise High School, where he played basketball and football.
 He was named all-state as a senior after recording 27 tackles with five interceptions and 16 passes broken up on defense and returning three punts and one kickoff for touchdowns.